alaindemour/knappy/README.md

 with a totally dynamic one sized lazily.

 ## node version
-To run the code you need node 5.4.0 or higher with the harmony flag on as the code uses ES6 rest parameters
+To run the code you need node 5.4.0 or higher with the harmony flag on as the code uses ES6 rest parameters in the Y combinator